AKF Living Donor Protection Report Card: How well does your state protect living organ donors?

 While only two states have received an A grade in our first Report Card, this presents a huge opportunity for other states to strengthen their protections for living donors until there is an acceptable baseline level of protections established by federal legislation.

 We encourage you to view our interactive Report Card webpage, where you can see all the state grades, compare your state to others, click on each state to see what living donor legislation they have enacted, learn more about how we came up with the grades and take our petition to show your support for federal living donor protection legislation.
-For more information, you can also read our press release about the report card.

 If you would like to learn how to get involved in your state to increase living donor protections and work on raising your state's grade, please contact me, Lindsay Gill, AKF's associate director of state policy & advocacy at email@example.com.